CookPaddy

 Tips

-Cut the cabbage into short, rough julienne to prevent excess moisture from being released.
-Lightly season the pork belly with salt and pepper, and dab away any excess fat with paper towels as it cooks.
-Cook slowly to bring out the natural sweetness of the cabbage, allowing a total of 17-20 minutes on both sides.
+Cut the cabbage into short, rough shreds so it doesn't release too much moisture into the batter.
+Lightly season the pork belly with a pinch of salt and pepper before cooking, and use a paper towel to blot away any excess fat that renders out.
+Cook low and slow to draw out the natural sweetness of the cabbage — aim for a total cooking time of 17–20 minutes across both sides.

 Nutrition